Milka Planinc: Political career

-When Tito died in 1980, he left a plan for a rotation of eight leaders, with the leader coming from each federal unit in turn.
-On 29 April 1982, the Federal Conference of the Socialist Alliance of the Working People of Yugoslavia approved a list of ministers submitted by Planinc, and on 15 May 1982 a joint session of the National Assembly's two houses named her head of the Federal Executive Council; thus she became prime minister.
+When Tito died in 1980, he left a plan for a rotating presidency, with the leader coming from each federal unit in turn.
+On 29 April 1982, the Federal Conference of the Socialist Alliance of Working People of Yugoslavia approved a list of ministers submitted by Planinc, and on 15 May 1982 a joint session of the National Assembly's two houses named her head of the Federal Executive Council; thus she became prime minister.
 She became the first woman to occupy such a high post in the country's 64-year history.
-Planinc had a new governmental body, The Federal Executive Committee, and it consisted of 29 members.
+Planinc assembled a new cabinet, which consisted of 29 members.
 All of the members of this committee were new, except for five that were members of the old committee.

-She would serve as the President of the Federal Executive Council (Prime Minister) of Yugoslavia (a post equivalent to prime minister) between 1982 and 1986.
+She would serve as the President of the Federal Executive Council (prime minister) of Yugoslavia between 1982 and 1986.
 Her mandate as prime minister was remembered as the times when the government finally decided to regulate external debt of SFR Yugoslavia and to start to pay it back.
 In order to achieve necessary means, her cabinet implemented restrictive economic measures for a few years.

-The 1974 constitution had left the central government with very little authority, as the power was divided into the separate republics.
-Planinc tried to re-focus the central government and gain international alliances with visits to Britain, the United States, and Moscow.
+The 1974 Yugoslav Constitution had left the central government with very little authority, as the power was divided into the separate republics.
+Planinc tried to re-focus the central government and gain international alliances with visits to Britain, the United States, and Soviet Union.
 Though her visits to Washington gave her promises of economic support, her visit to Moscow was said to be with "nothing lost, and nothing gained".

 Planinc offered her resignation in October 1985, but this was not accepted.
 On 12 February 1986 Planinc's government submitted a request to the International Monetary Fund for advanced surveillance.
 The request was approved a month later.
-Her term ended in May 1986, and before long she became a member of the LCY Central Committee.
+Her term ended in May 1986, and before long she became a member of the Central Committee of the League of Communists of Yugoslavia.